 Where can I use the glossary feature?

-The glossary feature is also not supported on the mobile apps.
+The glossary feature is not supported on the mobile apps and the browser extensions at the moment.

 If you use DeepL Pro within your CAT tool, please note that the provider of the CAT tool is responsible for updating the plug-in.
 DeepL supports this functionality, but your CAT tool provider might require some time to implement this.